-A delightful route through flower meadows, along a quiet wooded lane, through paddocks and along the flower rich banks of the Mill Bourne.
+A delightful route through open meadows, along a quiet wooded lane, through paddocks and along the flower rich banks of the Mill Bourne

-Start your walk at the Chobham Village car park (free for two hours but you must get a ticket).
+Start your walk at the Chobham Village car park (free for one hour only, you may need two, but you must get a ticket).
 Nearest postcode GU24 8LZ.
 Exit the car park at the back end and turn right.